GoogleContainerTools/kpt-functions-catalog/examples/kubeval/README.md

 # Kubeval

-The `kubeval` KRM config function validates configuration using kubeval.
-This example invokes the kubeval function using declarative configuration.
+The `kubeval` KRM config function validates Kubernetes resources against their Kubernetes OpenAPI definition using kubeval.
+This example invokes the kubeval function against Kubernetes v1.18.0 using declarative configuration.

 ## Function invocation